Services

 Contact your Tri-Counties Regional Center service coordinator for more information.

-• Speech targets the physical production of sounds, which includes articulation and phonology.
+Speech targets the physical production of sounds, which includes articulation distortions, phonological patterns, and apraxia of speech.

-For pediatric populations, targeting speech often involves improving articulation of specific sounds to increase intelligibility.
+For pediatric populations, targeting speech often involves improving pronunciation and increasing intelligibility.

 For adult populations, speech frequently focuses on maintaining or strengthening voice projection and clarity (e.g., due to vocal cord changes or neurological conditions like Parkinson's disease), or improving articulation following events like stroke.